HirbodBehnam/MTProtoProxyInstaller/README.md

 ##### Service
 Use `systemctl start MTProxy` to start, `systemctl stop MTProxy` to stop and `systemctl status MTProxy -l` to see logs of script.
 ##### Config
 The service file is saved in `/etc/systemd/system/MTProxy.service`.
 You can edit it manually.
 There is also a file named `mtconfig.conf` at `/opt/MTProxy/objs/bin` that is created by script.
 It’s used in loading proxy configs by script. *You must not delete this file* ,however, you can edit it.
+Also if you have enabled auto updater, you will have two other files named `updater.sh` and `updater.log`
 ###### Secure Only?
 Somehow yes.
 See [here](https://github.com/TelegramMessenger/MTProxy/pull/248).(I have not tested it yet.)
 ## Other Information